Daveyr/academic-kickstart/content/post/2021-10-11-antifragile-book-notes/index.en.md

 projects: []
 ---

-I think my work colleagues and friends are now bored of me raving about the book Antifragile by Nassim Taleb.
+I think my work colleagues and friends are now bored of me raving about the book _Antifragile_ by Nassim Taleb.
 My reading style is to read very slowly, mulling over each sentence again and again.
 When a book is this dense I also tend to make notes.
 Here they are below, from the point of view of a consultant and a numerical modeller.
 Some examples are taken straight out of the book whilst others are ones I have personally encountered that illustrate concepts the book raises.

 ## Consultants don't come out of this looking good
 Back in the mists of time, everyone had skin in the game.
 In an agrarian economy, if you took a risk planting an unusual crop, or grew lax with the safety of your flock, it was your harvest at risk and only yourself to blame.
 In the modern world there has been a subtle and almost unnoticed risk transfer, where some jobs tend to be exposed to upside whilst transferring the downside risk to others.
 The archetype of this antifragility of the individual and fragility to society is a bank executive, where the position can enjoy bonuses right up to the moment their business (which they do not own) defaults and costs tax payers a large amount of money to bail out.
 It is an agency problem, where the agent (bank executive) has misaligned incentives to that of the principle (the bank).

 Other more subtle examples include any advisory service where the payment is not linked to the outcome from implementing the advice; pundits and forecasters whose salaries are not linked to the accuracy of their pronouncements are also in this category.
 Consultants rarely have skin in the game and also commonly fall into this category.
 So what, if anything, can we do?
 We need to remove the agency problem by realigning incentives.
-Structuring the contract so that payment is conditional or proportional to benefit would encourage analytical consultants like myself to model realistically and build in the ability to measure performance.
-It would also encourage clients to engage with the modelling work they requested and actually implement it, rather than use it to bamboozle a regulator into granting more funding or jump through a regulatory hoop (another agency problem).
+Structuring the contract so that payment is conditional or proportional to benefit would encourage consultants to model realistically and build in the ability to measure performance.
+Of course this requires buy-in from clients themselves to implement the advice and track its performance.
 "Sticky" solutions like subscription based services also tend to align incentives: if the service it provides is rubbish then a customer can elect to leave the following month.

 Do we need to go back to what they did in Roman times to keep engineers and builders honest?
 Back then, if a house that you built fell down and killed someone then you were executed as punishment.
 No wonder you see lots of Roman buildings and foundations that have survived to the present day.